joshuabecker91/joshuabecker91/README.md

 Data

 My resume can be found on LinkedIn under the featured section.
 Thank you for your time!
-📫 How to reach me: joshua.becker91@gmail.com
+Please do not hesitate to reach out: joshua.becker91@gmail.com

 <!--
 **joshuabecker91/joshuabecker91** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.